mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 hardware and software.
 See the documentation on [Artifact](../03.Artifact/docs.md) for more information.

-* _Mender Client_ - A user space application installing updates to a device
-it is running on.
-It uses the Mender Server-side API to connect to the Mender Server to authenticate, get the artifacts, report inventory, log the progress and status of the installations.
+* _Mender Client_ - A collective term for the Mender Update service, which consists of two service components, "mender-auth" and "mender-update".

 * _Mender Connect_ - A user space application providing the add-ons
 framework, as well as implementation of particular add-ons which you can enable